Podington

 Podington is a village and civil parish in Bedfordshire, England, United Kingdom.
 The village is within the electoral ward of Harrold in the Borough of Bedford.
 Podington lies around 16 km northwest of Bedford and is about 2 km east of the county border with Northamptonshire.
-Nearby there is paintballing.
-Podington Garden Centre, founded by village residents Colin & Norma Read in 1976 can be found in the High Street.

 Podington is a small picturesque rural village; many of its buildings are stone cottages dating from the 18th century, and some even earlier.

 Podington was included in the Domesday Book 1086, with a population of 29 households; prominent landowners included Walter of Flanders, Hugh of Flanders and William Peverer.

 The community was recorded as "Podintone" and "Potintone" from the 13th century and later as "Puddington".
 Today it is sometimes spelt (or misspelt) "Poddington".
 Located around 3 km southeast of the village are RAF Podington and Santa Pod Raceway.
 Hinwick House is found at a crossroads under 1 km south of the village.